DavidEFonseca/hello-spring-cloud/README.md

 Hello Spring Cloud
 ============

-A Cloud Foundry Spring application that connects to IBM Compose MySQL over SSL.
+A Cloud Foundry Spring application that connects to IBM Compose MySQL and MongoDB over SSL.

 ## Building the application